behnam-yousefi/MNDA/Supplementary_File.md

 `````{R}
 devtools::install_github("behnam-yousefi/MNDA/package/mnda")
 `````
-MNDA+ will also install TensorFlow and Keras for R, which need to be activated by installation of Miniconda.
+MNDA will also install TensorFlow and Keras for R, which need to be activated by installation of Miniconda.
 For this, according to the installation guidline of Keras ([here](https://cran.r-project.org/web/packages/keras/vignettes/index.html)):
 `````{R}
 library(keras)
 install_keras()